telerik/ajax-docs/api/server/Telerik.Web.UI/RadFilterSingleExpressionItem.md

 Gets the  control which is used for choosing the FilterFunction.

-###  BetweenDelimeter `Control`

-Gets the  which is placed between the two input controls
-            when the filter function is "Between" or "NotBetween".

-###  OwnerGroup `RadFilterGroupExpressionItem`

-Gets the owner .

-###  OwnerFilter `RadFilter`

-Returns a reference to the owner  object.

 ###  FunctionalInterfaceContainer `Panel`

 Gets the container holding the menu links - the GroupOperation(for ),
             FilterFunction and the editor FieldName.

+###  HierarchicalIndex `String`

+Gets the string representation of the hierarchical position of the item in the RadFilter visual structure.

+###  InputControl `WebControl`

+The input control which determines an expression value.
+The property could return null
+            if the Expression is not of type .

+###  IsDoubleValue `Boolean`

+Gets a value indicating if the expression item have two values (between filtering is performed).
+            If the property returns true the SecondInputControl value will not be null.

+###  IsSingleValue `Boolean`

+Gets a value indicating if the expression item have only one value.
+            If the property returns true the InputControl value will not be null.

+###  ItemIndex `Int32`

+Gets the integer index of the filter expression item.

+###  OwnerFilter `RadFilter`

+Returns a reference to the owner  object.

+###  OwnerGroup `RadFilterGroupExpressionItem`

+Gets the owner .

+###  RemoveButton `LinkButton`

+Gets the  remove button which removes an expression from the  expression tree.

+###  SecondInputControl `WebControl`

+The second input control which determines the second expression value when performing between filtering.
+            The property will not return null only when performing between filtering.

 ###  ToolsInterfaceContainer `Panel`

 Gets the container holding item specific controls.
 An input control for the
             and AddGroupExpression, AddItemExpression for the .

-###  RemoveButton `LinkButton`

-Gets the  remove button which removes an expression from the  expression tree.

-###  HierarchicalIndex `String`

-Gets the string representation of the hierarchical position of the item in the RadFilter visual structure.

-###  ClientID `String`

-Gets a string value representing the client id of the filter expression item control.

-###  ItemIndex `Int32`

-Gets the integer index of the filter expression item.

 ## Methods